Meepasaurus/calculator/README.md

 JS Calculator [WIP]
 ===================

--After doing a bit of research on floating-point rounding errors, I decided to use a precision of 14 decimal places.
+- After doing a bit of research on floating-point rounding errors, I decided to use a precision of 14 decimal places.
 This can be set when creating the Calculator object.
-The total number of digits is limited to 16. `0.1 + 0.2 equals 0.3` instead of JavaScript's usual output of `0.30000000000000004`.
+The total number of digits is limited to 16. `0.1 + 0.2 = 0.3` instead of JavaScript's usual output of `0.30000000000000004`.

--Prevents leading operators except `-` and removes trailing operators.
-Avoids common input errors by overwriting illegal adjacent operations such as `1*/`.
-Rarer input errors, for example by typing `1*+/2` print `Invalid input.` to avoid confusing the user with too many automatic input edits.
+- Prevents leading operations except `-` and removes trailing operations.
+Avoids common input errors by overwriting illegal adjacent operations such as `1*/`, and only allows one `.` per number.
+Rarer input errors (for example, by typing `1*+/2`) print `Invalid input.` to avoid confusing the user with too many automatic input edits.

+- Calculations such as `0/0` that result in `NaN` print `That's undefined.`.

--Calculations resulting in or using 'Infinity' are allowed, and backspace deletes the entire word from input.
+- Calculations resulting in or using 'Infinity' are allowed, and backspace deletes the entire word from input.

--Keyboard support tested for IE, FF, and Chrome.
+- Keyboard support tested for IE, FF, and Chrome.

--includes Gulp build scripts
+- Includes Gulp build scripts.

 TODO
 ----

--fix e+(not a number)

--fix leading zeroes

--use/format pretty text output for operators

--fix responsive containers to maintain ratio

--fix decimals to allow multiple in input (one per number)

--set input length

--add toasts for max input, invalid first input
+- fix leading zeros

 Extra TODO
 ----------

--add parenthesis

--add additional operations
+- add additional operations ((, ), ^, sqrt(x), squared(x), )

--add history box